DanielE-J/Battle-Ship/README.md

 </details>

-5. I want to receive a real time feedback text throughout the game
+5. I want to get a feedback when I win the game

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |